 Optimise The Space You Have Available

 When I lived in a student house, I had a room the size of a large cupboard.
 I’m sure many students today are in the same situation.
 The trick is to use devices that allow you extra items.
 One idea I used was to store belongings in boxes under my bed.
-A shoe rack can also be really useful in storing your shoes tidily and prevent them from taking up your entire floor space.
+A shoe rack can also be really useful in storing your shoes tidily and preventing them from taking up your entire floor space.

 Using the walls is a perfect solution to a lack of space.
-Hanging items up on walls, and the back of doors, will keep your floor space free.
+Hanging items up on walls, and the back of doors will keep your floor space free.
 Some accommodations will allow you to put up hooks on the walls.
-For those places that will not allow this you can buy self-adhesive hooks, which are simple to remove when needed.
+For those places that will not allow this, you can buy self-adhesive hooks, which are simple to remove when needed.

 There are other types of hooks available, including over-the-door hooks.
 These hooks will hook over your door and give you space to hang coats, bags, and anything else.